ministryofjustice/csr-api/README.md

 # Corporate Staff Roster (CSR) API
 This service acts as an anti-corrupton layer from Invision/CSR.
-It aims to remove any idiosyncrasies from the data model, primarily combining ShiftDate (LocatDate) and DetailStart/DetailEnd (Long, relative to midnight) values into a more easily understandable LocalDateTime.
+It aims to remove any idiosyncrasies from the data model, primarily combining ShiftDate (LocatDate) and DetailStart/DetailEnd (Long, seconds relative to midnight) values into a more easily understandable LocalDateTime.

 ## Continuous Integration
 https://app.circleci.com/pipelines/github/ministryofjustice/csr-api